How to Choose a Product to Drop Ship

 Everything on the store is fulfilled by Printful, but not everything is Printful-made.
-Things like posters, t-shirts, and hats are 100% Printful, but stickers, pencils, notebooks, and the like are outsourced and fulfilled via Printful’s Warehousing & Fulfillment service.
+Things like posters, t-shirts, and custom hats are 100% Printful, but stickers, pencils, notebooks, and the like are outsourced and fulfilled via Printful’s Warehousing & Fulfillment service.

 So we came up with an idea to document the process of adding a new product to Startup Vitamins, one that would be non-Printful made, and fulfilled using Warehousing & Fulfillment.

 That means this article isn’t just a “How-to-sell” piece, it’s a personal journey of all I had to do to get my idea made into a tangible Startup Vitamins product and make that product a part of Printful’s Warehousing & Fulfillment inventory.